Guitar Technical Services

 Recently I am getting ridiculous requests for set-ups with low tuning.
 People don't understand that you cannot just lower the tuning with normal strings used for normal tuning.
 Yes, some people have understood that a heavier gauge is required but still don't understand that the string – when its made – has a working tension.

 For an example – a bass E tuning is at e2 as a reference to the piano.
 This has a tension of 17.47 with a 46 wound gauge string.
-Enters (stage left) a customer with a request for a set-up at c♯1 using a 54 wound.
+Enters (stage left) a customer with a request for a set-up at c♯1 using a 54 wound gauge.
 This only has a tension of 4.35 but should be around 16 or 17 .

 This customer complained that his last set-up was awful.
 Its not surprising.
 So am I going to take on the challenge?
 Certainly not.
 The law of physics is there for a reason and I cannot make a tuning work with a floppy string.
 What is also not realised is that the mass of the string has to be increase – in this case excessively.
-Unfortunately my calculator I use runs out a 100 wound for a 25.5 inch scale length only achieving 9.30 tension – nowhere near 17.
+Unfortunately my calculator I use runs out a 100 wound gauge for a 25.5 inch scale length only achieving 9.30 tension – nowhere near 17.
 So my reluctance to offer help is reduced to advising that he buys a baritone guitar.
 To this customer I would appear unhelpful but I am not going to try the impossible.

 Copyright Information: